 Veterans Education Benefits

 The Veterans Administration (VA) offers a number of programs to those who have served, as well as to eligible survivors and dependents of veterans.
+Contact the Veterans Certification Team, Office of the Registrar, 150 Administration Building.
 A brief summary of each program is listed below.

 The Post-9/11 GI Bill